jshafto/app_academy_notes/w2_learning_obectives.md

 }
 ```
 - Define a function that utilizes `...rest` syntax to accept an arbitrary number of arguments
+   - `...rest` syntax will store all additional arguments in an array
+   - array will be empty if there are no additional arguments
 ```javascript
 let myFunction = function(str, ...strs) {
    console.log("The first string is " + str);